 You needn’t look far to observe bamboo’s enormous versatility, in everything from cutting boards and building materials to biofuel and bedsheets.
-Easily overlooked, bamboo charcoal is something of a byproduct, but it actually has a whole host of useful applications.
+Easily overlooked, bamboo charcoal is something of a byproduct, but it has a whole host of useful applications.

 DISCLOSURE: Some of the links in this article are affiliate links.
 This means that we could earn a small commission, at no additional cost to you, if you click through those links and make a purchase.
 This helps us meet the costs of producing and maintaining our website.